sotbike/Q/README.md

 meta-regression analysis: R code is included for the implementation of fixed and random effects models; subgroups: studies published before & after 2015, studies with & without patient matching, single- / multicenter studies, moderators: year of publication, number of quality stars from the Newcastle - Ottawa Scale

-instructions for results replication: fisrtly place the data file on desktop, then configure the path to the file through the "read.csv" command, finally run the code
+instructions for the replication of results: fisrtly place the data file on desktop, then configure the path to the file through the "read.csv" command, finally run the code